 Eventually, I suppose, 3D printers will become as common as the printer you probably have by your computer.
 So remember, if you decide to buy one, also get the machine that lets you make your own filament from your own trash.

 Commercial plastic filament is expensive, at least $35 per kilogram.
 Using a “recyclebot” requires about 10¢ worth of electricity per kilogram of home-made filament.

 Dirt cheap 3D printer filament can do more than save money and reduce the volume of waste plastic.
 It can lift some of the world’s poorest people out of poverty.
 The 15 million or so people worldwide who pick through trash at open dumps looking for recyclable material typically make less than a dollar per day.

 If they had these low-cost machines, they could convert at least some of the recyclable discards into printer filament.
 The added value could bring them 15 times the income for the same amount of plastic.

 Turn it back into oil and gas

 Plastic came from oil.
 It can become oil again through a process called pyrolysis.
 Heating plastic in a chamber with little or no oxygen prevents combustion.
 Burning plastic would produce dioxins among other undesirable environmental impacts.
 Pyrolysis reduces the volume of waste by 50-90%.

 Instead, the heat cracks the long plastic molecules to make shorter ones: coke, liquid oil, and gas.
 The gas can become part of the fuel that operates the system.

 PVC (no. 3) cannot be used in pyrolysis because it releases chlorine, which will corrode the reactor.
 PET cannot be used because it releases oxygen into the chamber and slows the process.

-At a much higher heat than pyrolysis, plastic becomes a gas without ever passing through the liquid state.
+At a much higher heat than pyrolysis, plasma arc technology turns plastic to a gas without it ever passing through the liquid state.
 Gasification of plastic produces results primarily in a mixture of hydrogen and carbon monoxide (syngas).
 It can substitute for natural gas or serve as feedstock for numerous chemicals.
 The process leaves very little ash or char.